An Adaptive Locally Connected Neuron Model: Focusing Neuron: Discussion

-From a biological perspective, it may be irrelevant to compare the different neuronal models because the brain has different types of nerve cells \citep{haykin1998,kandel_2006}.
+Nevertheless, from a biological perspective, it may be irrelevant to compare the different neuronal models because the brain has almost 10000 different types of nerve cells \citep{haykin1998,kandel_2006}.
 Brain networks are formed of many local clusters with dense and short-path connections and few long-range connections linking those clusters \citep{menon_2015}.
 Hence, the role of a focusing neuron can be different from the ones that are usually assigned to a fully connected neuron.
+For example, focusing neurons can be used to partition and distribute input spaces.
+To test this capacity, it is possible to design experiments in which the input is complex (multi-domain), for example, a concatenation of visual and spoken signals.